New! BD Essentials: Turn your team into growth advocates

 For long-term success, people matter!
 Blindly responding to RFPs with no customer insights is not a successful growth strategy.
 Good relationships are based on trust.
 Without it, the customer won’t feel comfortable sharing the intelligence that matters, and neither will seriously consider your shaping suggestions.
 Would you?

 When engaging customers, in an attempt, to win a contract, it is easy to forget that basic interpersonal skills apply.
-Unfortunately, many BD and Sales personnel see connecting or rapport building as just a step in the process as they rush towards pitching their offerings.
+Unfortunately, many BD and Delivery personnel see connecting or rapport building as just a step in the process as they rush towards pitching their offerings.
 Often, their rushed small talk and feigned friendliness is perceived as sleazy by the customer.

 Unfortunately, many see connecting or rapport building as just a step in the process as they rush towards pitching their offerings.
 You’ll stand out immediately and build trust by avoiding this.